kizniche/beatbybeat/README.md

 ### Features

 * Translate from Morse code to text (requires input device)
+* Calculate beats per minute from tapping (requires input device)
 * Translate from text to Morse code
-* Calculate how long it would take to transmit Morse code from the imput text
+* Calculate how long it would take to transmit Morse code from the input text
-* Calculate beats per minute from tapping (requires input device)

 ### Wiring Schematic

 [Raspberry Pi GROUND] ----- [Telegraph or Push-Button] ----- [Rapsberry Pi GPIO]

+Connect a capacitor to each lead of the button to lessen button bounce (debounce).
+An internal pullup resistor is activated in software, but another resistor can be connected in series to ensure no excess current can damamge your device (10k should be sufficient).

 ### Command Line Options